 The rise of single-use plastics has been a result of its super-flexibility and suitability for a wide range of packaging applications.
-As our consumption patterns have changed from reusable-focussed to favouring single-use application, plastic has suited everyone from business owners to end consumers.
+As our consumption patterns have changed from reusable-focused to favoring single-use application, plastic has suited everyone from business owners to end consumers.
 Innovation around plastic since its introduction in the 1950s has resulted in lower cost, lightweight packaging with added transport impact benefits which not only protect, but in the case of some food items, enhance product shelf life.

-There's no denying that the failure to address the littering caused by irresponsible consumer behaviour and the challenges faced with recycling some polymer types and packaging configurations has certainly had wide-reaching impacts on our land and marine environments globally.
+There's no denying that the failure to address the littering caused by irresponsible consumer behavior and the challenges faced with recycling some polymer types and packaging configurations has certainly had wide-reaching impacts on our land and marine environments globally.
 With consumer concern about harmful chemicals leaching from plastics also on the rise, it's not surprising that government, producers and retailers have felt obliged to respond.